 Beypore, situated at a distance of 10 km from Calicut town, is an ancient port with a vibrant history.
-It was a chief harbor as well as a commercial hub which had established trade links with several Arab, Asian and Europeans cities.
-According to history, it served as a major trading center on the silk route and had commercial connections with Mesopotamia as well.
+It was a chief harbour as well as a commercial hub which had established trade links with several Arab, Asian and Europeans cities.
+According to history, it served as a major trading centre on the silk route and had commercial connections with Mesopotamia as well.

 Today Beypore port is Kerala’s biggest port next to Kochi.
-It was birthplace to the Malayalam literary legend Vaikom Muhammad Basheer who was known as Beypore Sultan.
-The prominent attractions of Beypore includes its port, shipbuilding yards, a stone bridge that stretches into the ocean, a light house, fishing harbors and the bird sanctuary situated in Kadalundi (7 km from Beypore).
+It was the birthplace of the Malayalam literary legend Vaikom Muhammad Basheer who was known as Beypore Sultan.
+The prominent attractions of Beypore include its port, shipbuilding yards, a stone bridge that stretches into the ocean, a light house, fishing harbours and the bird sanctuary situated in Kadalundi (7 km from Beypore).